 To learn more, visit sanfordhealth.org.

 Some effects from the vaccine can occur, such as injection site reactions, fatigue, headache, muscle pain, chills, joint pain and fever.

-• Tylenol can be used during pregnancy for a high fever according to the CDC.
+Tylenol (acetaminophen) can be used for fever and pain according to the CDC